Lessons from Colorado fire: Climate change and new buildings

 Flames swept over drought-stricken grassy fields and neighborhoods northwest of Denver on Thursday with alarming speed, propelled by guests up to 105 mph (169 kph).
 Tens of thousands were ordered to flee with little notice.

-“I came out of Whole Foods, which is about a half mile from ground zero, and felt like I had to jump in my car and make a dash for my life as the smoke and wind and nearby flams were engulfing the area,” Susie Pringle of Lafayette said in an email.
+“I came out of Whole Foods, which is about a half mile from ground zero, and felt like I had to jump in my car and make a dash for my life as the smoke and wind and nearby flames were engulfing the area,” Susie Pringle of Lafayette said in an email.
 “It was scary!"

-Three people were missing as of Saturday and at least seven were injured but no deaths were reported.
+Two people were missing as of Sunday and at least seven were injured but no deaths were reported.
 Officials estimated nearly 1,000 homes and other buildings were destroyed.
-At least 991 homes and other buildings were destroyed, Boulder County Sheriff Joe Pelle said: 553 in Louisville, 332 in Superior and 106 in unincorporated parts of the county.
+At least 991 homes and other buildings were destroyed, Boulder County Sheriff Joe Pelle said Saturday: 553 in Louisville, 332 in Superior and 106 in unincorporated parts of the county.
 Hundreds more were damaged.
 The totals include destroyed barns, outbuildings, and other structures, but the vast majority were homes, Boulder County spokesperson Jennifer Churchill said late Saturday.

 Many whose homes were spared remained without power while temperatures dropped to the single digits.
 The blaze burned at least 9.4 square miles (24 square kilometers).